terranum-ch/wxVersion/README.md

 wxVersion
 =========

-A small plugin to get libraries version number and mercurial/git information
+A small plugin to get libraries version number and git information (revison hash and number, branch name etc.).

 How to build the cmdLineTest application